Day Trading vs. Swing Trading : Key Differences | Share India

-Day Trading Vs. Swing Trading: A Review
+Day Trading Vs Swing Trading: Which Is Better?

 • Day trading is mainly carried out via online trading platforms made available by brokerage firms.
 These platforms give traders the ability to manage their portfolios, place trades, and keep track of stock prices in real time.